 That’s all one needs for the story, and we’ve guessed most of that by this point.

 Like in Signs by M. Night Shylaman, we get a one-family take on a War of the Worlds theme, and it really works.
-The stakes are upped — as we see by the nightly lighting of fire beacons, they may only be small pockets of humanity left.
+The stakes are upped — as we see by the nightly lighting of fire beacons, there may only be small pockets of humanity left.
 We’re talking a few local outposts with the intelligence and ingenuity to live in silence indefinitely.

 And more pointedly, we see up close several reasons WHY this family does so well.
 There’s a well-equipped barnhouse bunker as a birthing room and sanctuary, and a sound-proofed box for their soon-to-be squalling baby, equipped with working oxygen supplies.
 There’s enough tools and sundries for any end-of-the-world scenario.
 Who needs zombies when you have this?